 Our cabin attendant let us open the windows “as long as you don’t stick your head out too far [and get hit by something]”, so we made the best of the sunset light and took shots out of the moving train until night fell.

 Around midnight, three hours after we were scheduled to reach our destination, the train arrived at Van Nuys station – one stop before our destination – and was held for inspection.
 Despite continuous assurances that the train was about to leave, we sat there for an hour.
 Had we distrusted the crew’s time estimates – and we should have known better by then – we could have disembarked at Van Nuys and easily beaten the train to our destination near Burbank.
-Instead, we reached our destination around 1:30 in the morning.
+Instead, we disembarked at Burbank around 1:30 in the morning.